MrBlazin/MSCHF/README.md

 * Explanation: It takes user input to create `payload.txt` files and provides you the means to automatically type all of the contents of the payload until it's finished.

-* Any confusion to run the Ghost Typer script follow the directions below:
+* Any confusion about running the Ghost Typer script follow the directions below:

 # Ghost Typer Prerequisites and deployment: